-Gareth Eagles is White & Case's Head of Private Credit & Direct Lending, and the leading private credit lawyer in the European market.
+Gareth Eagles is White & Case's Global Head of the Firm's Private Credit & Direct Lending pillar, and the leading private credit lawyer in the European market.
 He has been at the forefront of the market during its path to maturity, including working on some of the most high-profile leveraged buyouts of recent times, and in 2021 was hailed by Chambers UK as "exceptionally smart, rigorous and incredibly knowledgeable about the market."
 Gareth's private credit practice focuses on representing investors who take and hold risk.
 He has advised on all major types of private investments, including unitranche, senior, second-lien, mezzanine and PIK debt financings, as well as preferred equity, warrants and minority co-investments.
 He has also advised on the taking of control equity positions, and he is adept at fusing multiple strategies and structuring novel solutions in both performing and distressed situations, whether the assets are privately held or publicly listed.
 In addition to private credit work, Gareth has represented arrangers and underwriters on some of the most significant syndicated financings in the market, and is equally at home in the large-cap and mid-market spaces.
 The only leading private credit lawyer to be dual-qualified in New York and England & Wales, Gareth also spent two years in White & Case's New York office, as well as six months in our Singapore office, and has acted on market-leading transactions in a broad variety of jurisdictions.

 Gareth led White & Case's team in representing Blackstone Credit and its affiliates on their three-tier financing package to support Advent International's approximately £4 billion acquisition of leading global technology and services innovator Cobham plc.
 Gareth was included in The Lawyer's prestigious "Hot 100" list for 2019.
 He has been described by Legal 500 UK as "superb" (2018) and "technically brilliant" (2014); in 2019, Chambers UK called him "extremely smart, extremely knowledgeable and a very good negotiator".